-The four-year work plan for this strategy attached in Appendix I, outlines BART's planned activities which will support implementation of a coordinated approach to TOD, as described in these guidelines.
+The four-year work plan for this strategy can be accessed though a link in Appendix J, it outlines BART's planned activities which will support implementation of a coordinated approach to TOD, as described in these guidelines.
+This work plan is part of BART's agency-wide Strategic Plan.